platformio/platformio-core/docs/librarymanager/create.rst

 Creating Library
 ================

-*PlatformIO* :ref:`librarymanager` doesn't has any requirements to a library source code structure.
+*PlatformIO* :ref:`librarymanager` doesn't have any requirements to a library source code structure.
 The only one requirement is library's manifest file - :ref:`library_config`.
 It can be located inside your library or in the another location where |PIOAPICR| will have *HTTP* access.